Aid to Families with Dependent Children: History

-The program was created under the name Aid to Dependent Children (ADC) by the Social Security Act of 1935 as part of the New Deal.
+The program was passed on August 14, 1935 as part of the Social Security Act of 1935 during the New Deal reform era.
 It was created as a means tested entitlement which subsidized the income of families where fathers were "deceased, absent, or unable to work".
-It provided a direct payment of $18 per month for one child, and $12 for a second child.
-In 1994, the average payment was $420/month.
+Religious groups with interests in child welfare programs, led by the National Conference of Catholic Charities, were instrumental in lobbying for changes to the law that limited the scope of the ADC to dependent children who lived with their parents or relatives within the second degree of kinship.
+Within five years, the program grew to support more children than foster care and orphanages combined.

 The federal government required contributions from individual states, and authorized state discretion to determine who received aid and in what amount.
+On average, the ADC provided a direct payment of $18 per month for one child, and $12 for a second child.
+In 1994, the average payment was $420/month.
 In 1961 a change in the law permitted states to extend benefits to families where the father was unemployed, a measure which 25 states eventually adopted.
 The words "families with" were added to the name in 1962, partly due to concern that the program's rules discouraged marriage.

 The civil rights movement and the efforts of the National Welfare Rights Organization in the 1960s expanded the scope of welfare entitlements to include black women.
 The welfare rolls’ racial demographics changed drastically.
 The majority of welfare recipients still remained white and most black female recipients continued to work.
 Starting in 1962, the Department of Health and Human Services allowed state-specific exemptions as long as the change was "in the spirit of AFDC" in order to allow some experimentation.
 By 1996 spending was $24 billion per year.
 When adjusted for inflation, the highest spending was in 1976, which exceeded 1996 spending by about 8%.
 In 1967 the federal government began requiring states to establish the paternity of children eligible for the program, and extended benefits to "unemployed male parents with a work history".